On Wednesday, February 21, members of Urban Bush Women (UBW) dance company

 landed in Louisville to begin a three-day artists' residency with

-Louisville Metro community members prior to the public performance of their transformative work Hair and Other Stories at the historic Brown Theatre on Broadway.
+Louisville Metro community members prior to the public performance of their transformative work Hair and Other Stories at the historic Brown Theatre.

 UBW left an indelible mark on those they interacted with during their